Jarvis10001/SIH/backend/TEST_CREDENTIALS.md

-# Test User Credentials for College Management System
+# Test User Credentials for AcademiX Management System

 This file contains login credentials for all test users created in the system.
 Use these credentials for testing and development purposes.